-WHAT IS THE DEADLINE FOR ACCEPTING THE ADMISSION OFFER?
+WHAT IS THE DEADLINE FOR RESERVING A SPOT?

 The priority deadline for reserving a spot in the program is May 1, 2014, and the final deadline is May 9, 2014.
 Please note that space is limited; we can only enroll a limited number of students.